 Following review of the documents submitted, petitions will be accepted or denied by the Office of Education Abroad, in consultation with the Education Abroad Emergency Response Team, based on the materials submitted, and on the specifics of the U.S. DOS Travel Advisory and/or CDC Warning, including but not limited to geographic regions named in the Advisory or Warning, level of threat involved, and severity of warning.

-MISSOURI STATE UNIVERSITY CORE EXECUTIVE TEAM
+MISSOURI STATE UNIVERSITY POLICY GROUP

-Missouri State's Core Executive Team (CET) establishes the specific policy for how an emergency incident is managed, while the Education Abroad Emergency Response Team takes action.
-The CET consists of the following persons.
-The alternate receives the emergency notice at the same time.
+Missouri State's Policy Group establishes the specific policy for how an emergency incident is managed, while the Education Abroad Emergency Response Team takes action.
+The Policy Group consists of the following persons.